Vampouille/superboucle/readme.md

 If you have available buttons, you can associated them to transport actions.
 In 'Transport' part, click one transport button and press desired button on midi device.
 You should see a description of the new button.
+Record button can also be associated with midi button is this section.

 ### Clip/sample volume configuration